rwbl/web-app-site-control/README.md

 A tailor made Home Automation & Information System with a WebUI for use with smartphones.

 ### Purpose
-To create a Home Automation & Information System, running on a Raspberry Pi 3B+, accessible via a browser-based application (WebUI) for use with smartphones.
+To create a Home Automation & Information System, running on a Raspberry Pi 3B+, accessible via a browser-based application (WebUI) for use mainly (but not only) with smartphones.

 **Requirements**